-Integrating federated learning with blockchain anomaly detection has two fold advantages.
-One from the perspective of security and trust in the network, and other from the perspective of reducing of computational overhead and data storage.
-From the first point of view, federated learning already has decentralized nature, therefore, anomaly detection models do not have to collect huge amount of data in centralized servers, which will enhance and prevail a sense of trust in the network and blockchain users will be able to trust such network which is not gathering deep detail of their transactions.
-In this way, a more secure and trustworthy blockchain network can be established which will also be resilient to anomaly attacks. \\ Similarly, from the second view point, it is important to mention that detection overhead and data storing in a centralized database are the two critical issues which usual anomaly detection models face.
-However, if an anomaly detection model start working in a decentralized manner, then these major issues can be reduced to a negligible amount.
-E.g., by integrating federated learning based anomaly detection in malicious contract detection model, the network moderators will be able to identify the execution of an anomalous contract before it goes to the other network participants in a decentralized manner.
-Therefore, we believe that this integration of blockchain and federated learning based anomaly detection can provide tremendous benefits to blockchain community.
+\paragraph{Future Directions} Integrating federated learning with blockchain anomaly detection has two fold advantages.
+One from the perspective of security and trust in the network, and the other from the perspective of reduction of computational overhead and data storage.
+Federated learning already has decentralized nature, therefore, anomaly detection models do not have to collect huge amount of data in centralized servers, which will enhance and prevail a sense of trust in the network and blockchain.
+Similarly, from the second viewpoint, it is important to mention that detection overhead and data storing in a centralized database are the two critical issues \rev{which the majority of anomaly detection models are facing.} However, if an anomaly detection model starts working in a decentralized manner, then these major issues can be reduced to a negligible level, which can be done with the help of federated learning.